-Outcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel TPAC/MTAC Feedback adapting to new development in technology. technologies For example, paying tolls should allow those without access to traditional banking services to be able to use alternative payment methods, such as cash payment kiosks at local stores, or to preload a pass account at a retail location. (pg.
-75-76) Deploying existing technologies will likely be less expensive to implement and reduce scheduling risks compared to deploying existing technologies does need to be weighed against the risk of the technology becoming obsolete in the near future or being vulnerable to future market disruptors. (pg.
+utcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel TPAC/MTAC Feedback adapting to new development in technology. technologies For example, paying tolls should allow those without access to traditional banking services to be able to use alternative payment methods, such as cash payment kiosks at local stores, or to preload a pass account at a retail location. (pg.
+75-76) Deploying existing technologies will likely be less expensive to implement and reduce scheduling risks compared to deploying emerging or in-development technologies.
+Implementing existing technologies does need to be weighed against the risk of the technology becoming obsolete in the near future or being vulnerable to future market disruptors. (pg.
 75) Keeping in mind coordination with other pricing programs will go a long way towards creating a more seamless customer experience for travelers.
 In particular, ODOT is planning to implement tolling on Interstates in the Portland region, so adopting common technologies and payment systems may be advantageous in order to reduce duplicative efforts and provide savings through economies of scale. (pg.
-75) At this time - say consider - not saying do it • RCPS - add these ideas to a technology policy as it applies much more broadly than to pricing - and it will vary by type of pricing.
-For example - safety technology □ Equity □ Safety □ Climate ☑ Mobility Various mobility corridors identify congestion pricing for consideration.
+75) At this time - say consider - not saying do it RCPS - add these ideas to a technology policy as it applie much more broadly than to pricing - and it will vary by type of pricing.
+For example safety technology ☐ Equity ☐ Safety ☐ Climate ☑ Mobility Various mobility corridors identify congestion pricing for consideration.
 Need more consideration of relevance of the mobility corridor concepts based on what we are measuring/considering

-Table 2 Steps to Consider when Planning for Pricing TransForm's City of Portland Figure 2 Table from Page 15 of RCPS Pricing Roads, Advancing Equity Five Steps NCHRP Tolling Assessment Steps GARE Racial Equity Toolkit Steps & Questions Racial Equity Toolkit Worksheet Steps REVENUE INVEST VENT EQUITY M Frame the Project Identify the Applicable Requirements Governing Decisions Recognize the Relevant Decision- Makers and Stakeholders Proposal: What is the policy, program, practice, or budget decision under consideration?
+TransForm's Pricing Roads, Advancing Equity Five Steps NCHRP Tolling Assessment Steps GARE Racial Equity Toolkit Steps & Questions City of Portland Racial Equity Toolkit Worksheet Steps 1.
+Identify Who, What, and Where 1.
+Frame the Project 2.
+Identify the Applicable Requirements Governing Decisions 3.
+Recognize the Relevant Decision- Makers and Stakeholders 1.
+Proposal: What is the policy, program, practice, or budget decision under consideration?
 What are the desired results and outcomes?
-Data: What's the data?
+2. Data: What's the data?
 What do the data tell us?
-Community engagement: How have communities been engaged?
-Are there opportunities to expand Set Equitable Outcomes Collect and Analyze Data Understand the Historical Context Engage those most Impacted INVESTMENT STRATEGY EQ 1.
-Identify Who, Road expansion Does not add mo What, and Where Mix of road expansion and transit Some drivers can modes.
-Transit us 2.
+3. Community engagement: How have communities been engaged?
+Are there opportunities to expand engagement?
+1. Set Equitable Outcomes 2.
+Collect and Analyze Data 3.
+Understand the Historical Context 4.
+Engage those most Impacted 2.
 Define Equity Outcome and Performance Indicators 4.
-Scope Approach to Measure and Address Impacts engagement?
-See #1 "Proposal" above See # 1 "Set Equitable Outcomes" above Transit, walking, and bike infrastructure with targeted carpool, vanpool, and new mobility options where needed Allows greater sh sustainable mode 3.
+Scope Approach to Measure and Address Impacts See #1 "Proposal" above See # 1 "Set Equitable Outcomes" above 3.
 Determining Benefits and Burdens 5.
 Conduct Impact Analysis and Measurement 4.
 Analysis and strategies: Who will benefit from or be burdened by your proposal?
 What are your strategies for advancing racial equity or mitigating unintended consequences?
-See #2 "Collect and Analyze Data" above Transit, walking, and bike infrastructure with an intensive focus on vulnerable communities Significant expan reduction in user transit and other 4.
+See #2 "Collect and Analyze Data" above 4.
 Choose Programs that Advance Transportation Equity 6.
 Identify and Assess Mitigation Strategies See #4 "Analysis and Strategies" above 5.
 Develop Racially Equitable Strategies and Refine Outcomes 6.
-Implement Changes Source: TransForm 5.
-Provide Accountable Feedback and Evaluation Document Results for Decision Makers and the Public Conduct Post- Implementation Monitoring 5.
+Implement Changes 5.
+Provide Accountable Feedback and Evaluation 7.
+Document Results for Decision Makers and the Public 8.
+Conduct Post- Implementation Monitoring 5.
 Accountability and communication: How will you ensure accountability, affordability, communicate, and evaluate results?
 6. Implementation: What is your plan for implementation?
 7. Evaluate/ Accountability/ Report Back